Election Results

 CCTV Mooroolbark

-Some twelve months ago the Mooroolbark Traders and Community Group was successful in obtaining $150,000 Federal Government grant (Attorney Generals Dept) for a community and safety initiative to install CCTV in and around the Mooroolbark Railway Station and CBD.
+In 2008 the Mooroolbark Traders and Community Group was successful in obtaining $150,000 Federal Government grant (Attorney Generals Dept) for a community and safety initiative to install CCTV in and around the Mooroolbark Railway Station and CBD.

 This follows in the footsteps of the same successful initiative at Lilydale Railway Station and CBD.
 In the first twelve months reported crime dropped 77%.
 In about one month strategically placed CCTV will be mounted in and around the CBD and train station.
 It will be viewed in real time at the Mooroolbark Police Station.
 I have attached some photos of the Lilydale CCTV.